Sighting and Stranding network

 In our first attempt to cost-effectively address data scarcity, we established the Siren network made up of about 30 fishers along the Cameroon coast in 2012.
 It has successfully reported on marine mammal sightings and carcasses using datasheets and phone calls.
 However, this reporting system was flawed as it lacked essential data such as GPS location, time and photos for ID purposes.
 Moreover, data sheets were time-consuming for fishers.

 The objective of the Siren App is to empower fishers to easily and quickly collect more accurate data and remotely send them to a server to be automatically analyzed and shared for view with the public and decision-makers.
 We developed the Siren App and made it available for free on both iOS and Android versions, and in both English and French.

-The Siren App enables collection and recording of marine mammal sighting data including Date, time, GPS location, species photo, species name, number seen, habitat, behavior, animal life status, weather status, and effort.
-Collected data are stored in phone memory, uploaded to a server and displayed for query and view on our interactive Web map as soon as user’s phone is connected to the internet.
+The Siren App enables collection and recording of marine mammal sighting data including Date, time, GPS location, species photo, species name, number of animals observed, habitat, behavior, animal life status, weather status, and effort.
+Collected data are stored in phone memory, uploaded to a server and displayed for query and view on our interactive Web map as soon as the user’s phone is connected to the internet.

 Confirmed collected data will provide reliable information on the distribution and trends of the populations.
 Furthermore, identified hotspots will be used for ecotourism and education purposes.